kevinrue/bioconductor-website-next/posts/how-to-add-a-search-bar.md

 ## Update other components in the page

-Aside from the text input, the page `/packages` displays a table that contains the name of all the packages available in the Bioconductor repository.
+Aside from the text input, the page `/packages` displays a table that contains information for all the packages available in the current release of the Bioconductor repository.

-The purpose of the text input is to filter the table to display only the packages that match the user-defined pattern typed in that text input.
+The purpose of the text input is to filter the table to display only packages whose name matches the user-defined pattern typed in that text input.

 In the file `/pages/packages.tsx`, outside the default exported function, add the following lines to define a function that takes the name of a package and the user-defined pattern,